iisigma/simple-fpsunlocker/README.md

-# simple-fpsunlocker
+# simple fpsunlocker

-ass code and non auto update now go fuck urself
+messy code and this doesn't auto update